 of physical simulation algorithms (such as particle interactions) onto

 GPU's and MIC.
-Another important component to these projects is dealing with Big Data: the SKA will produce exabytes of data at extrenely high data rates.
+Another important component to these projects is dealing with Big Data: the SKA will produce exabytes of data at extremely high data rates.
 Analysing this in real-time or near real-time is a challenge which remains to be tackled.
-Any useful agorithm must thus scale very well.
+Any useful algorithm must thus scale very well.

 GPU/MIC based computing for astronomical algorithmsInterpreting and processing astronomical data requries significant computational resources.
 We are working with the Department of Astronomy and the SKA science team to map current algorithms for radio interferometry onto the GPU.
-Current work includes 'source detection' algorithms - which examine a large data cube to isolate and categorise galactic cources - and GPU accelertaion of radio interferometry processing.
+Current work includes 'source detection' algorithms - which examine a large data cube to isolate and categorize galactic sources - and GPU acceleration of radio interferometry processing.
 Possible projects - there are many! - include

 - parallelising galaxy evolution

 - the segmentation (extraction) of galactic structures from large galaxy point cloud data sets;

 - parallelising radio telescope calibration computations for the SKA (which can build on existing work)